-Take advantage of the empty space by pulling out the vacuum and dust cloth.
+Take advantage of the space by pulling out the vacuum and dust cloth.
 Get under the bed, clean the carpet, dust the shelving — leave no space unwashed.

 And if you’re going to be selective with your cleaning duties, give your full attention to the mattress.
 Wash all the sheets, pillowcases included, and clean the mattress yourself while you’re at it.

 From allergies to bacteria, there are plenty of reasons why you should clean your bedroom regularly.

 …unless it’s a real mess.
 You can’t declutter if your house is filled with junk that needs to be thrown away.
 In many areas, leaving an old fridge or a giant pile of unwanted items on the curbside is against city regulations.